 A residential or commercial development is located on a lot, constrained by size or topography, such that the installation of the presumptive number bicycle parking spaces that comply with the Design Standards for Bicycle Parking in Section 15-295.1 is impracticable.
 In those cases, the develop- ment shall instead provide the maximum number of bicycle parking spaces practicable.

-Whenever the permit-issuing authority allows or requires a deviation from the presumptive parking requirements set forth in subsections 15-291(g), 15-291(h) and 15-295.1, it shall enter on the face of the permit the parking requirement that it imposes and the reasons for allowing or requiring the deviation.
+Whenever the permit-issuing authority allows a deviation from the presumptive parking requirements set forth in subsections 15-291(g), 15-291(h) and 15-295.1, it shall enter on the face of the permit the deviation that it authorizes and the reasons for allowing the deviation.

 If the permit-issuing authority concludes, based upon information it receives in the consideration of a specific development proposal, that the presumption established by subsections 15-291(g) and 15-291(h) for a particular use classification is erroneous, it shall initiate a request for an amendment to the Table of Parking Requirements in accordance with the procedures set forth in Article XX.

-Section 15-292.1 Payment of Fee In Lieu of Providing Parking Spaces.

-With respect to properties within the B-1(C), B-1(G), and B-2 districts that are developed for commercial purposes, the permit issuing authority may authorize the developer to forego the construction of parking spaces otherwise required on the developer’s property pursuant to the provisions of Section 15-291 of this Article for commercial uses if (i) the permit issuing authority finds that the parking needs of such development can be met by public parking facilities that are located or expected to be constructed within a reasonable time within reasonable proximity to the proposed development, and (ii) the developer pays to the town for each such space that is not constructed a fee in lieu of providing that space in an amount determined as provided in subsection (b) of this section.
-This fee shall be paid before an occupancy permit is issued to the development, unless the permit issuing authority by condition establishes another time.

-The amount of the fee authorized by this section shall be determined by estimating the cost of providing a paved parking space (including land and improvement costs) that meets the requirements of this Article.
-This determination shall be made annually, and the fee shall be included in the Miscellaneous Fees and Charges Schedule adopted by the Town Council.

-Any fees collected in accordance with this section shall be reserved and used exclusively to meet the purposes for which they have been obtained as specified above in subsection (a).

 Section 15-293 Parking Space Dimensions.
 (AMENDED 9/13/83)